Anjok07/ultimatevocalremovergui/README.md

 ## Installation

-UVR v5.2.0 and all of its features are only available on Windows.

 ### Windows Installation

 This installation bundle contains the UVR interface, Python, PyTorch, and other dependencies needed to run the application effectively.
 No prerequisites required.

 - Download the UVR installer [here]()
     - This installer is intended for those running Windows 10 or higher.
     - Application functionality for systems running Windows 7 or lower is not guaranteed.
     - Application functionality for Intel Pentium & Celeron CPUs systems is not guaranteed.

 - **Optional**
     - The Model Expansion Pack can be downloaded [here]()